MichaelHalaj/A02/README.md

 4. Open the "Version Control" tool window in WebStorm by selecting `View` > `Tool Windows` > `Version Control`.
 5. You'll see a list of changed files.
 Select the files you want to commit, enter a commit message describing your changes, and click "Commit".

+### Step 5: Push Changes to GitHub
+1. After committing your changes, you need to push them to your GitHub repository.
+2. In WebStorm, go to `VCS` > `Git` > `Push`.
+3. Make sure the correct branch is selected, then click "Push".
+This will upload your commits to the remote repository on GitHub.

+### Step 6: Collaborate and Merge Changes
+1. If you're collaborating with others, they can clone the repository from GitHub using the same URL.
+2. When someone else makes changes to the repository and pushes them to GitHub, you can pull those changes into your local repository by selecting `VCS` > `Git` > `Pull` in WebStorm.
+3. If there are any merge conflicts, WebStorm will help you resolve them by highlighting the conflicting lines and allowing you to choose which changes to keep.
+4. Once conflicts are resolved, commit the changes and push them to GitHub as described in Steps 4 and 5.
 ## Glossary
 - ***Branch***: A parallel version of a repository's code or history that diverges from the main line of development, allowing developers to work on features or fixes independently.